kubernetes-sigs/aws-efs-csi-driver/docs/iam-policy-create.md

       https://oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE
       ```

-   1. Create an IAM role that grants the Kubernetes service account the `AssumeRoleWithWebIdentity` action.
+   1. Create the IAM role for the controller service account.

-      1. Copy the following example to a file named `trust-policy.json`.
-Replace the following fields `{YOUR_AWS_ACCOUNT_ID}`, `EXAMPLED539D4633E53DE1B71EXAMPLE` and `region-code` with your values.
+      1. Copy the following example to a file named `controller-trust-policy.json`.
+Replace `{YOUR_AWS_ACCOUNT_ID}`, `EXAMPLED539D4633E53DE1B71EXAMPLE` and `region-code` with your values.

          ```json
          {